wvwwvwwv/scalable-concurrent-containers/README.md

 ## HashMap

 [HashMap](#HashMap) is a concurrent hash map, optimized for highly parallel write-heavy workloads.
-[HashMap](#HashMap) is structured as a lock-free stack of fixed-size entry bucket arrays.
-Each bucket is protected by a special read-write lock which provides both blocking and asynchronous methods.
+[HashMap](#HashMap) is structured as a lock-free stack of entry bucket arrays.
 The entry bucket array is managed by [EBR](#EBR), thus enabling lock-free access to it and non-blocking container resizing.
+Each bucket is a fixed-size array of entries, and it is protected by a special read-write lock which provides both blocking and asynchronous methods.

 ### Locking behavior